 The tuxedo was popularized in 19th-century England as the go-to formal attire.
 It’s a suited outfit for formal events such as galas, balls, premiers, and weddings.
 The critical aspects of a tuxedo are; the black bowtie, cufflinks, cummerbund, tuxedo shirt, and the tuxedo suit jacket and pants.

-You’re not alone if you feel like a tuxedo is a must for a wedding.
-But what you wear is up to you; many grooms wear more simpleblack wedding suist or other less formal attire.
-To make an informed decision, you must know the differences between a tuxedo and a suit.
+Can you wear a tuxedo to a wedding?
+Yes!
+In fact, many people feel like a tuxedo is a must for a wedding.
+But what you wear is up to you; many grooms wear a more simple suit or other less formal attire.
+To make an informed decision, you must know the differences between a tuxedo vs a suit for a wedding.

 Worried that you can’t personalize your black tux?
-The different tuxedo lapel styles are one way to make your tux feel more personal.
+The different tuxedo lapel styles are one way to make your tux feel more personal and step up all your black tuxedo looks

 If you’re buying a tuxedo, you will likely get a professional to properly fit you, and you may even get slight alterations; however, here are some things to consider when it comes to fit as you shop for a tuxedo for your wedding.